-- Desk spacing will be in accordance with social distancing guidelines, with all facing one direction so that students sit side-to-side rather than facing one another. - For our younger students where social distancing can be more challenging, transparent desk partitions may be used, when appropriate. - Shared surfaces or workstations will be disinfected between student use. - Outdoor classroom spaces will be used in the form of tents and terraces, with moveable seats. - Both gyms have been reconfigured, as "classrooms" for higher-risk activities (music, chorus, band, movement) or when greater social distancing is required.
+- Desk spacing will follow social distancing guidelines. - Shared surfaces or workstations will be disinfected between student use. - Outdoor classroom spaces will be used in the form of tents and terraces, with moveable seats.

+• Both gyms will become multi-purpose spaces, being utilized as "classrooms" for higher-risk activities (music, chorus, band, movement) or when greater social distancing is required.